Telecom Billing Quick Guide

 One a given date, total number of active customers in the system are called customer base.
 Adding a customer into the system, terminating a customer from the system, I mean customer addition and deletion in the customer base is called customer churn.

 Typically there are following types of customers in today's telecom market:

 Mobile Pre-Paid Customers: These are the customers who use Mobile services by paying their charges in advance.
 For example GSM, GPRS phone users.
-These customer recharge their phone based on their requirement.
+These customers recharge their phone based on their requirement.